This post may contain affiliate links for products and ingredients I use and recommend. For more information, see my disclosures here.

 I have many sourdough discard recipes and use discard in a plethora of savory and sweet applications.

-Since discard does not have the leavening power of sourdough starter, I typically use it in conjunction with other leavening agents like baking soda and baking powder.
+Since discard does not have the leavening power of sourdough starter, I typically use it in conjunction with other mechanical leavening agents like baking soda and baking powder.

 Some of my favorite sourdough discard recipes include: